kenstler/aws-ml-iot-lab/support/readme.md

 # Support

-This file contains instructions for Lab Setup of all devices and cleanup after the first time devices have been used.
+This file contains instructions for lab setup of all devices and cleanup after the first time devices have been used.
 Also there are a few useful scripts here as well.

 ## Configuring the Device ( first time )